petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 ## Creating an identity: the look and feel

 Learn how to design a series of visual components for an identity, so the identity gains a strong character.
 Designing the balance between coherency and diversity with a set of recognizable elements which will represent the brand in an optimal form.
-Sketching, making models and making presentations in all diferent stages in the design process will be the main course of this program.
+Sketching, making models and making presentations in all different stages in the design process will be the main course of this program.

 ~~~
 box = box.newInfo()